stashed/docs/docs/guides/latest/advanced-use-case/clone-pvc.md

 **Create Repository:**

 We are going to store our backed up data into a GCS bucket.
+We have to create a Secret and a Repository object with access credentials and backend information respectively.

+> For GCS backend, if the bucket does not exist, Stash needs some permissions to create the bucket.
+For more details, please check the following [guide](/docs/guides/latest/backends/gcs.md).

 Let's create a secret called `gcs-secret` with access credentials of our desired GCS backend,

 ```console
 $ echo -n 'changeit' > RESTIC_PASSWORD